-The primary regulation governing the construction of tall wood buildings on campus is the BC Building Code 2012.
-With the 6-storey height and 1,200 m2 maximum building area restrictions, it was necessary to submit a proposal under the British Columbia Building Act to develop a Site-Specific Regulation (SSR) for the 18-storey hybrid mass timber project.
+The primary regulation governing the construction of tall wood buildings on campus is the BCBC.
+With the 6-storey height and 1,200 m maximum building area restrictions, it was necessary to submit a proposal under the British Columbia Building Act to develop a Site-Specific Regulation (SSR) for the 18-storey mass timber-hybrid project.